Year 7 Admissions

 Is it possible to obtain some practice papers/sample questions beforehand?

-A familiarisation booklet will be available from the website which gives examples of the sorts of questions used in the test.
+A familiarisation booklet iss available from the website which gives examples of the sorts of questions used in the test.
 CEM does not produce commercially available practice materials.
-Please be aware that materials sold on the internet or provided by tutors, other than CEM familiarisation and practice materials, are not genuine CEM samples.
+Please be aware that materials sold on the Internet or provided by tutors, other than CEM familiarisation and practice materials, are not genuine CEM samples.

 How should my daughter prepare for the test?